zachary-cauchi/dotnet-practice-movie-database/Notes.md

 ## Added bulk-add movies endpoint

 Main purpose is to help seed the grain storage with movie data.
 Works by fanning out multiple grain-set requests and awaits them all before returning.

+## Enabling Transactional behaviour for azure tables

+To enable it, the maximum throughput of the account needs to be increased to at least 1600RU/s.
+While it may not be a problem in most scenarios, it does exceed the free tier amount.

+## Added OrleansDashboard

+Added OrleansDashboard for metrics on the MovieSilo.
+For development only and should be removed for production.

+## Stuck with Movie searching

+Realised I hit a wall with how I stored the movies as grains; because grains can't be searched or filtered, I cannot fulfil the api requirements using only grains.
+This will require storing the movies in a separate storage location (such as another AzureTable) where the data is stored raw and can be queried.
+Movies searched for will then be cached in grains
+New grains may be needed for the following:
+- Top5RatedMovies - Store the ids of the top 5 rated movies in descending order.
+- GenreFilterMovies - Store the ids of all (or as many as possible) movies which match that genre.